 Our favorit chat client.
 Now we can have channels with clients which makes a lot of back and forth easier.

-Skype was great but I’ve gotten more spam through there in the last years.
+Skype was great but I’ve gotten more spam from them in the last few years.
 Now it’s no contest.
 Especially with different Slack Bots.
 For example GrowBot that helps us celebrate and appreciate each other some more.

 Slack also integrates with other services like Dropbox and Trello.